-So, you’re buying a house… your first time.
+So, you’re buying a house… your first one.
 Or, at least, you’re thinking about buying a house.
 That’s excellent news!
 Home ownership is a terrific way to create stability in your life and to start building wealth for your future.

 But, it’s also an emotional time and one which is fraught with stress.
 There’s so much money involved when you buy a home and every decision can be analyzed then analyzed again.